PIN0L33KZ/MCA-ServerConsole/README.md

 ### (W)ork (i)n (P)rogress! ⚠️

+## Known issues:
+The API results for downloading *.jar files are currently unavailable (API is down, unsupported, or EOL?).

+_A transition to Mojang's official Piston API is planned!_

 ## Overview

 Welcome to the **Minecraft Advanced Server Console** repository!
 This powerful application serves as a complete solution for managing your Minecraft server.
 Whether you're setting up a new server, monitoring its performance, or using the console for administrative tasks, this tool has got you covered.